 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.

 MyTimetable allows you to integrate your timetable with your calendar apps such as Outlook, Google Calendar, Apple Calendar and other calendar apps on your smartphone.
 Any timetable changes will be automatically synced with your calendar.
 If you wish, you can also receive an email notification of the change.
 You can turn notifications on in ‘Settings’ (after login).

 For more information, watch the video or go the the 'help-page' in MyTimetable.
 Please note: Joint Degree students Leiden/Delft have to merge their two different timetables into one.
 This video explains how to do this.

 Mode of instruction

 100% of the grade will come from one assignment, which involves writing code (70%), giving peer feedback (10%), presenting results (10%), and writing a short reflection (10%).

-Another smaller assignment and a quiz will not be graded but need to be completed to obtain a grade for this course.
+Another smaller assignment will not be graded but needs to be completed to obtain a grade for this course.

 This course is open for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University) and the MSc Governance of Sustainability.
 Students can register for the course and exam via uSis.